FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_Config_Guide/webclient_branding/set_up_custom_layout.md

     "title": "Set up a custom layout",
     "linkTitle": "Set up a custom layout",
     "weight": "110"
-}This feature enables you to add custom content on the <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> login page and on the pages logged in users can access.
+}This feature enables you to add custom content on the login page and on the pages logged in users can access.

 > **Note:**
 >